Our Story

 Hosting a penny farthing “ordinary” bicycle race

-Organizing bicycle chase races benefiting local hunger relief efforts
+Organizing bicycle chase races benefiting El Pasoans Fighting Hunger

 Establishing a U.S. penny farthing polo team